Adamkhald/colfi-internship-dapp/README.md

 ## License

-This project is part of an internship program and is for educational purposes.
+This project is part of an internship program .

 ## Contact